KristiyanVachev/Question-Generation/README.md

  - **Shape** - whether it's only alpha characters, digits, has punctuation (xxxx, dddd, Xxx X. Xxxx)
  - **Word count**

-I think that a **TF-IDF** score and **cosine similarity** *to the title* could be the most influential when training but I didn't have the time.
+And the label **isAnswer** - whether the word extracted from the paragraph is the same and in the same place as the answer of the SQuAD question.

-I would like to implement them and think of some other features - maybe whether it's in the start, middle or end of a sentence,  information about the words surrounding it and more...
+Some other features like **TF-IDF** score and **cosine similarity** *to the title* would be the great, but I didn't have the time to add them.

-After that it would be useful to see which features are most important for the algorithm.
+Other than those, it's up to our imagination to create new features - maybe whether it's in the start, middle or end of a sentence,  information about the words surrounding it and more...
+Though before adding more feature it would be nice to have a metric to assess whether the feature is going to be useful or not.

-#### Training
+#### Model training
 I found the problem similar to *spam filtering*, where a common approach is to tag each word of an email as coming from a spam or not a spam email.

 I used scikit-learn's **Gaussian Naive Bayes** algorithm to classify each word whether it's an answer.

 The results were surprisingly good - at a quick glance, the algorithm classified most of the words as answers.
 The ones it didn't were in fact unfit.

-I would like to play a bit more with the data and try to get fewer words classified as answers.
-I think it would be a great idea to get a score *(0 to 1)* for each word.
-That way I could start generating questions for the words with the highest score and eventually, for the lower scoring ones I would expect lower quality questions.
+The cool thing about *Naive Bayes* is that you get the **probability** for each word.
+In the demo I've used that to order the words from the most likely answer to the least likely.

 ### Creating questions
 Another assumption I had was that **the sentence of an answer could easily be turned to a question**.
 Just by placing a *blank space* in the position of the answer in the text I get a **"cloze" question** *(sentence with a blank space for the missing word)*